hssharadga/hssharadga.github.io/lab-equipment.md

 ---
 layout: page
-title: "Lab Equipment"
+title: " "
 permalink: /lab-equipment/
 ---

-<h2>Lab Equipment & Computational Resources</h2>

 <p>
-  Our research lab is equipped with high-performance hardware and software to support AI, optimization, and large-scale simulation research.
+  My research lab is equipped with high-performance hardware and software to support AI, optimization, and large-scale simulation research.
 </p>